Published on

 }

 Because the call goes through an instrumented HttpClient, .NET automatically creates a client span underneath your frontend.load-products span and forwards the trace context to the backend.
-The result is a single end-to-end trace that starts on the Blazor circuit and ends at the database:
+The result is a single end-to-end trace that starts at the GET /products request on the Blazor frontend and ends at the database:

 Those counters are only useful once you can see them.
 A few minutes of real traffic later, here is a dashboard built entirely from the business instruments in this app (and the C# backend from Part 2):